A Guide To EdTech Procurement for Schools

 More online safety Resources #SID2016

-Online Safety Here are some more resources to use with students who require symbol support for #SID2016 or general digital citizenship resources.
-They are in both PPT format and link to the widgit online site if you have a subscription.
-I have a second post here with a couple more ideas.
-A Communication/Discussion Board Here… Continue reading Some More Safer Internet Day Resources #SID2016
+Online Safety Resources for Pupils with SEN Here are some more symbol-supported online safety resources to use with students with SEN. They can be used for Safer Internet Day 2024 or general digital citizenship resources to prepare children for their digital future.
+They are in both PPT format and link to the widgit online site if … Read more

 teaching resources